Welcome to today's edition of the Rush 24-7 podcast.

 Pelosi will see to that.

-Now, this piece from the American thinker extolling the female tongue has as its premise that there is a modern phenomenon, and that is the casting of women's characteristic behaviors as the norm and men's characteristic behaviors as dysfunctional deviations.
+Now, this piece from the American Thinker, Extolling the Female Tongue, has as its premise that there is a modern phenomenon, and that is the casting of women's characteristic behaviors as the norm and men's characteristic behaviors as dysfunctional deviations.

 And he starts out with a humorous illustration about the toilet seat.

-But it's still a good that the the you you never hear a guy complaining that his wife left the toilet seat down.
+You never hear a guy complaining that his wife left the toilet seat down or up, whatever it is.

-I don't it's not a concern for me anyway, have my own toilet.
+I have my own toilet.

-Uh but the the you do hear women complain about men and toothpaste and all this sort of stuff.
+But you do hear women complain about men and toothpaste and all this sort of stuff.

-Uh it's it's what needs to be corrected.
+It's what needs to be corrected.

-Whatever it is that the women do in these domestic situations, whatever their characteristics are, those are norm, and men are not.
+Whatever it is that the women do in these domestic situations, whatever their characteristics are, those are norm and men are not.

 This is strikingly obvious with the topic of communication.

-Man has long known that women were the more loquacious sex, the more talkative, and you've probably heard of studies to this effect.
+Man has long known that women were the more loquacious sex, the more talkative.

 But this is nothing new.